Marie-L/platform/notes.md

 - add `render_template('index.html', title='Home', user=user)`, `render_template()` is a function which invokes the Jinja2 template engine that comes with Flask
 - add conditional statement for title in index.html using `{%  %}`, so if the view function forgets to pass a value for the title then the template will provide a default one
 - add nav template in `base.html`
+- to handle web form application in the Flask-WTF, run `pip install flask-wtf`

 #### Project structure
 ```
 platform/